mohamed3laa33/django-helloworld/README.rst

 3. created helm chart and tested it
 4. created paramatrized (stage and prod) build pipeline on azure devop with file

-> To make it running succefully:
+> To make it running successfully:
 ================================
 1. Created service connection to docker registery on docker hub
 2. Created service connection to connecto to my K8s cluster